First Nevada Oil Well

 Despite the Eagle Springs oilfield producing 3.8 million barrels of oil by 1988, it was the state’s only oilfield for decades as more dry holes followed.

-“Although this discovery encouraged drillers and speculators to drill there and elsewhere in Nevada, the next field was not found for 22 years, during which time about 100 dry holes were drilled,” Garside reports in Petroleum Exploration and Production in Nevada.
+“Although this discovery encouraged drillers and speculators to drill there and elsewhere in Nevada, the next field was not found for 22 years, during which time about 100 dry holes were drilled,” Garside reported in Petroleum Exploration and Production in Nevada.

 The state’s second significant oil discovery came in 1976, when Northwest Exploration Company completed the Trap Spring No. 1 well in Railroad Valley, five miles west of the Eagle Springs oilfield.
-The Trap Spring well will produce more than seven million barrels of oil over the next two decades.
+The Trap Spring well produced more than seven million barrels of oil over the next two decades.
 The pace of Nevada oil discoveries accelerated considerably as exploration and drilling technologies improved.

 According to the Bureau of Mines and Geology, two more small oilfields were discovered in Railroad Valley in 1979 and 1981 (the first discovery outside of Railroad Valley was made in 1982).
 But the 1983 discovery of the Grant Canyon field in Railroad Valley tripled Nevada’s oil production.